What is the most commonly used Biohack in the world?

-- In late mornings or early afternoons I listen to audio disaster porn about terrible things happening somewhere in the world.
-Alex Jones’s Infowars.com seems to be pretty good for this!
+- In late mornings or early afternoons, I listen to audio disaster porn about terrible things happening somewhere in the world.
+Alex Jones’s Infowars.com seems to be a pretty reliable source for this!

-- In the afternoons I really like educational content so I’ll listen to shows about science, health or entrepreneurship like Dave Asprey’s Bulletproof Radio.
+- In the afternoons I like educational content so I’ll listen to shows about science, health, or entrepreneurship like Dave Asprey’s Bulletproof Radio.

-- Finally, before sleep, in bed I’ll listen to a podcast or audio book.
+- Finally, before sleep, in bed, I’ll listen to a history podcast or audiobook on a drier subject.

-Notwithstanding time I spend socializing I would spend about 20 minutes total daily NOT binging on information.
+Notwithstanding the time I spend socializing, I would spend about 20 minutes total daily NOT binging on information.

-80% of my labor is rote work that dosen’t require 100% of my focus.
+80% of my labor is rote work that doesn’t require 100% of my focus.
 I can do passive information consumption simultaneously without really hurting the quality of this work.

-20% is work that really does require my whole attention, presence and creative energies.
-Listening to podcasts, audiobooks or the news is going to have a totally detrimental effect on this work.
+20% is work that does require my whole attention, presence, and creative energies.
+Listening to podcasts, audiobooks or the news is going to have a detrimental effect on this work.

 Just turn off all that information!

-However, when you read biographies of really successful people they are often informationaholics; it really does pay off being very informed about the world.
+However, when you read biographies of really successful people they are often informationaholics; it does pay off to be very informed about the world.
 I’d like to have the advantages of being within the top 5% of most informed people without the significant downsides;

 - Fractured attention